Custom Manufacturing ERP for Mid-Market Manufacturers: 2026 Buyer’s Guide

 Quality Control and Traceability

 Quality processes should not live only in paper forms or disconnected spreadsheets.
 ERP can support inspections, nonconformance tracking, corrective actions, approvals, lot traceability, and compliance records.
-This becomes especially important when a manufacturer needs to trace materials by lot, investigate defects, manage returns, or prove that required inspections were completed before shipment.
+This becomes especially important when a manufacturer needs to trace materials by lot, investigate defects, manage returns, or confirm that required inspections were completed before shipment.

 Integrations With Existing Systems